TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

 """"""""""""""""""""

 FlexForms always resolve sheet definitions in a Data Structure.
-If only one sheet is defined that must be the “sDEF” sheet (default).
+If only one sheet is defined that must be the "sDEF" sheet (default).
 In that case no tab-menu for sheets will appear (see examples below).